 Camp is a great place to build your résumé with leadership opportunities, team work, and problem solving skills.
 Simultaneously, you will be able to spend lots of time outdoors, build lasting relationships, sing songs, lead games, share meals, and work hard!
 No two days are alike!

-See the list above for a brief description of key positions we are seeking.
+See the list above for a brief description of key summer staff positions we are seeking.
+Tear-round opportunities are below.
 If you feel you have skills and abilities to offer the Camp Lutherwood summer program that is not listed above, we would welcome the chance to discuss options with you.

 We currently do not have any year-round internship opportunities.
 Please check back in the spring.